nesevis/exhaust/docs/CONTRACT_TESTING.md

 The generator expression (`.int(in: 0...20)`) produces the argument.
 Multiple arguments get multiple generators, separated by commas.

 **`skip()` is a precondition guard.** When a command's precondition fails (popping an empty stack, draining an empty pool), throw `skip()` rather than letting the command execute in an invalid state.
-Skipped commands don't count as failures — they're filtered out during generation, and Exhaust learns to avoid sequences dominated by skipped operations.
+Skipped commands don't count as failures.
+They're filtered out during generation, and Exhaust learns to avoid sequences dominated by skipped operations.

 **`check(_:_:)` is a postcondition assertion.** It runs inline within the command body, verifying a condition that should hold immediately after the operation: